ccampo133/akka_streams_vs_rx_reactor/README.md

 ```

 So that's all great, but can't we do better?
 I mean from all the original stream
-it's only the 0 element that will trigger the exception, can't we somehow just
+values it's only the element 0 that will trigger the exception, can't we somehow just
 skip it?
 Well, yes we can, let's check `onErrorContinue` operator

 ```java